21. Cambridgeshire & Peterborough

 Possible downgrading of the emergency department at Hinchingbrooke Hospial.

-The merging of Hinchingbrooke Hospital and Peterborough and Stamford Hospitals
+The potential merger of Hinchingbrooke Hospital and Peterborough and Stamford Hospitals

 Possible closure of the minor injury units (MIUs) at Ely, Doddington and Wisbech.